-Equanimity Yoga offers a holistic approach to Hatha Yoga inspired by my own yoga journey which saw the practice transform me and my life.
-I went from being a wrung-out stress-head who was constantly unwell to someone who is welcoming of life’s adventures and challenges in their varied and insightful forms.
+Equanimity Yoga offers a holistic approach to Yoga inspired by my own yoga journey which saw the practice transform me and my life.
+I went from being a wrung-out stress-head who was constantly unwell to someone who is (mostly!) welcoming of life’s adventures and challenges in their varied and insightful forms.

-My yoga journey began around 10 years ago when I attend my first class.
-For a few years I attended occasional classes and workshops, then when I found Ashtanga Vinyasa Yoga I immediately knew I'd discovered a style of yoga that inspired and resonated with me.
+My yoga journey began around 10 years ago.
+I began attending occasional classes and workshops, then I stepped into an Ashtanga Vinyasa Yoga class and I immediately knew I'd discovered the yoga that inspired and resonated with me.

 My initial teacher training was with the Devon School of Yoga, I enrolled without any intention of teaching yoga, I just had a huge thirst for a deeper understanding of yoga in its many and varied forms.